 We recommend putting a 3″ deep layer of wood chips or mulch over the soil surface to protect the soil and help maintain even soil temps and moisture.
 Just be sure not to pile the mulch directly against the lemongrass stems or you could rot the plants.

-The one thing you may have to do in order to get the most production out of your lemongrass plants is irrigate.
+In all seriousness, the one thing you may have to do in order to get the most production out of your lemongrass plants is irrigate.
 If you don’t get 1″ of rainfall per week, you’ll want to provide supplemental irrigation to your plants.

 Lemongrass is very drought-tolerant, but it will size up better if it gets regular water.

 Step 5.
-Harvesting lemongrass
+Harvest lemongrass

 What parts of the lemongrass plant do you use?